-Parents and carers might notice their child...

-- abuses parents, carers and/or school staff - thinks they're picking on him - won't help when asked no matter how they try to reason - · thinks up rude names to call people and thinks it's funny - teases a younger sibling (but hates being teased) - · pushes, hits, kicks parents and carers when angry - punches a child who accidentally bumps into him or her - says, "It wasn't me.
+A child with serious behavioural difficulties may Parents and carers might notice their child argue constantly with adults abuses parents, carers and/or school staffthinks they're picking on him not do as they are told won't help when asked no matter how they try to reason provoke others thinks up rude names to call people and thinks it's funny teases a younger sibling (but hates being teased) use physical aggression to get their own way pushes, hits, kicks parents and carers when angrypunches a child who accidentally bumps into him or her blame others for mistakes. says, "It wasn't me.
 She started it."